SivyerLab/pystim/docs/source/lcr4500setup.rst

 .. image:: ../screenshots/lcr4500_commands.PNG

-NOTE: if toggling between "video_mode" and a pattern mode, due to a bug you will need to set the pattern mode twice.
+**NOTE**: if toggling between "video_mode" and a pattern mode, due to a bug you will need to set the pattern mode twice.
 Going between pattern modes does not require this.

 If you wish to return to using the GUI, this can be done by uninstalling the libusb driver through (in Windows) device manager.
 Be sure to select the option to "Delete the driver software".